 - Loss of energy

-- Difficulty concentrating
+- Trouble concentrating

 - Uncontrollable crying

-- Difficulty making decisions
+- A hard time making decisions

-- Unexplained aches and pains
+- Aches and pains you can’t explain

-- Stomachache and digestive problems
+- Upset stomach and digestive problems

-- Decreased sex drive
+- Low sex drive

 - Sexual problems